HorstBaerbel/GBA-image-tools/README.md

 ## TODO

+* Add builtin -remap and +remap option from ImageMagick
 * Syntax to apply options to single file only?
-* Sort colors by hue and lightness before reordering
 * Resolve wildcards on Windows
 * Compress with LZSS directly